Obituary of Bernice E. Saetta

 My father once told me that when he was young, and money was tight, she often invited his friends to stay for dinner and quietly gave her meal to them, so that there would be enough for everyone, but no one would notice her sacrifice.
 Nanny seemed to live on love, with food and sleep being optional.
 In her home the rules were simple: always share what you have, be it time, food or laughter - there was no scarcity as long as we had each other.
 And that is one of the most important things my grandmother taught me, the power of community.
 We are so much stronger together than we are apart.

 She did all of this quietly, and lead by example.
 She was a quiet source of strength, like so many of the things we take for granted, she was there when you needed her, and there when you were off on your next adventure waiting for you to come home or send a postcard - like the legs we stand on and the air we breathe, you can’t quite understand the gratitude you feel for this consistent source of support, love and acceptance, until it is gone.

 She was everybody’s cheerleader, everybody’s mother, everybody’s friend - I could use countless words of kindness and strength to describe her, but the truth is Nanny, and her memory, are ineffable.
 It’s impossible to describe the ache we all have in our chests right now, a pain that is only equal to the gratitude we feel.
 Grief is the price we pay for love, and Tootie’s love was endless.

 If she were here she would not want us to cry.
 She would want us to love each other.

 “People will forget what you said, people will forget what you did, but people will never forget how you made them feel” - Maya Angelou

-To send flowers to the family of Bernice Saetta, please visit Tribute Store
+To plant a tree in memory of Bernice Saetta, please visit Tribute Store